Reserved Keys

 Note

-For "$user" API calls, you must pass the key value in the user object.
+For using the "$user" dimensions below, you must pass the key value in the user object in Ad Requests.

 Zerkel KeyType